NikWhit/LogoMotion/README.md

 circle, square, triangle.js
 //10-OOP/01-Activities/08-Stu_Inheritance/README.md

-I had notes that I worked with Liz Hawkins and Eden Lewis months back.
+I had notes that I worked with Liz Hawkins and Eden Lewis and Nate Tanner months back.
+While we were in our groups.